 |10.
 Rorence Stainless Steel Non-Slip Mixing Bowls With Pour Spout, Handle and Lid, Set of 3||1.5, 3, and 5 quarts|

 |11.
 Lipper International Cherry Finished Footed Serving Bowl||about .75 quarts|

 What kinds of mixing bowls are out there?

-Actually, quite a lot!
-There’s a wide variety of mixing bowls, some simple, some fancy.
+Today, I understand there’s a wide variety of mixing bowls.
+Some simple and some fancy.
 There are mixing bowls in a number of sizes, and some come in nesting sets.
 This article will look at what I think are the best mixing bowls for baking.

 The bigger, the better!

 Is your stainless steel refrigerator greasy and spotty?
-Learn about how to clean your stainless steel here.
+Learn how to clean your stainless steel.